ashwinkshenoy/vue-simple/docs/components/alert.md

 - For older Nuxt versions, use `<no-ssr>...</no-ssr>` tag.
 - You can also do
   `import VsAlert from 'vs-alert'`
-  & add in `component:{VsAlert}` and use it within component, without globally installing in plugin folder.
+  & add in `components:{VsAlert}` and use it within component, without globally installing in plugin folder.

 :::